Animal Kingdom Question 46

 Solution:

-The horseshoe crab (Limulus polyphemus) is a living fossil forms almost identical to this species were present during the Triassic period 230 million years ago, and similar species were present in the Devonian, a staggering 400 million years ago.
+The horseshoe crab (Limulus polyphemus) is a living fossil.
+Forms almost identical to this species were present during the Triassic period 230 million years ago, and similar species were present in the Devonian, a staggering 400 million years ago.

 Latimeria is a rare genus of fish that includes two extant species- West Indian Ocean coelacanth (Latimeria chalumnae) and the Indonesian coelacanth (Latimeria menadoensis).

-It is known as living fossil.
+It is known as a living fossil.
 Archaeopteryx lived in the Late Jurassic period around 150 million years ago, in what is now southern Germany during a time when Europe was an archipelago of islands in a shallow warm tropical sea, much closer to the equator than it is now.

 Thus, option D is correct.